-Net Deferred Financing Costs

 (In \$ millions)

-As of December 31, 2011 28

-Financing costs deferred (1) 8

-Accelerated amortization due to refinancing activity (2) (1)

-Amortization (5)

 As of December 31, 2012 30

-Financing costs deferred (3) 2
+Financing costs deferred (1) 2

 Accelerated amortization due to refinancing activity -

 Amortization (5)

 As of December 31, 2013 27

-Financing costs deferred (4) 10
+Financing costs deferred (2) 10

-Accelerated amortization due to refinancing activity (5) (5)
+Accelerated amortization due to refinancing activity (3) (5)

 Amortization (5)

-As of December 31, 2014 27
+As of December 31, 2014 (4) 27

-(1) Relates to the issuance of the 4.625% Notes.
+Financing costs deferred -

+Accelerated amortization due to refinancing activity -

+Amortization (5)

+As of December 31, 2015 (4) 22

-- (2) Relates to the \$400 million prepayment of the Term C loan facility with proceeds from the 4.625% Notes. - (3) Relates to the September 2013 amendment to the Celanese US existing senior secured credit facilities to reduce the interest rates payable in connection with certain borrowings thereby creating the Term C-2 loan facility due 2016. - (4) Includes \$6 million related to the issuance of the 3.250% Notes and \$4 million related to the September 24, 2014 amendment to the Celanese US existing senior secured credit facilities. - (5) Includes \$4 million related to the 6.625% Notes redemption and \$1 million related to the Term C-2 loan facility conversion.
+(1) Relates to the September 2013 amendment to the Celanese US existing senior secured credit facilities to reduce the interest rates payable in connection with certain borrowings thereby creating the Term C-2 loan facility due 2016.

+(2) Includes \$6 million related to the issuance of the 3.250% Notes and \$4 million related to the September 2014 amendment to the Celanese US existing senior secured credit facilities.

+(3) Includes \$4 million related to the 6.625% Notes redemption and \$1 million related to the Term C-2 loan facility conversion.

+(4) Includes \$4 million and \$5 million as of December 31, 2015 and 2014, respectively, related to the Company's revolving credit facility and accounts receivables securitization facility, which are included in Other noncurrent assets in the consolidated balance sheets.

-As of December 31, 2014, the margin for borrowings under the Term C-2 loan facility was 2.0% above the Euro Interbank Offered Rate ("EURIBOR") and the margin for borrowings under the Term C-3 loan facility was 2.25% above LIBOR (for US dollars) and 2.25% above EURIBOR (for Euros), as applicable.
-As of December 31, 2014, the margin for borrowings under the revolving credit facility was 1.5% above LIBOR.
+As of December 31, 2015, the margin for borrowings under the Term C-2 loan facility was 2.0% above the Euro Interbank Offered Rate ("EURIBOR") and the margin for borrowings under the Term C-3 loan facility was 2.25% above LIBOR (for US dollars) and 2.25% above EURIBOR (for Euros), as applicable.
+As of December 31, 2015, the margin for borrowings under the revolving credit facility was 1.5% above LIBOR.
 The margin for borrowings under the revolving credit facility is subject to increase or decrease in certain circumstances based on changes in the corporate credit ratings of Celanese US.